curl / Docs / Project / TODO

 -O also does not decode %-encoded names, and while it has even less information about the charset involved the process is similar to the -J case.

-Note that we will not add decoding to -O without the user asking for it with some other means as well, since -O has always been documented to use the name exactly as specified in the URL.
+Note that we do not decode -O without the user asking for it with some other means, since -O has always been documented to use the name exactly as specified in the URL.

 18.28 -J with -C -